Yeb02/CUDA_MoEv/README.md

 <br />
 ## Lifelong learning loop

-There are 3 imbricated evolution loops.
-The outermost is over evolution steps.
-The second is over *module cycles*.
+There are 2 imbricated evolution loops.
+The outermost is over evolution steps, called *module cycles*.
 The innermost is over *agents cycles*.

 ### agent cycle